Stocks

 What is an IPO?

-Raise capital and enhance brand image
+Raise funds and enhance brand image.

 What is capital?